 4. Use Oregano Oil

-Oregano oil is a potent natural antibiotic and antiviral and I use it often when treating client with all sorts of infections.
+Oregano oil is a potent natural antibiotic and antiviral and I use it often when treating clients with all sorts of infections.
 You can diffuse it in the air as needed during illness or dab a tiny amount (diluted 1 part oregano to 4 parts carrier oil) on the feet for fast absorption.

 5. Apple Cider Vinegar Gargle and Drink